 Copyright © 2016 Kim Saeed and Let Me Reach.
 All Rights Reserved

-Kim Saeed is the author of the Amazon best-selling book, How to Do No Contact Like a Boss!, as well as her free eBook, 10 Essential Survivor Secrets to Liberate Yourself from Narcissistic Abuse.
+Kim Saeed is the author of the Amazon best-selling book, How to Do No Contact Like a Boss!
 In 2013, she founded Let Me Reach, which is an education company that teaches people to thrive who are contemplating, moving through, or moving on after No Contact.